noetl/noetl/documentation/docs/operations/analytics.md

 2. Upload `tests/fixtures/notebooks/regression_dashboard.py` (or mount your repo into the pod).
 3. Open it and execute the cells.
 Adjust parameters at the top (playbook path, lookback window) as needed.

-Or run locally in your IDE with a Jupyter kernel; ensure Postgres is reachable on `localhost:54321`.
+Or run locally in your IDE with a Jupyter kernel; verify Postgres is reachable on `localhost:54321`.